 ISDA currently has three central counterparty (CCP) representatives on its Board as well as a futures commission merchant (FCM).
 Each CCP serves for a two-year term, on a revolving basis.
 ISDA’s Board continues to expand in terms of its regional and business diversity to represent all parts of the derivatives market, whether cleared or non-cleared, bilateral or on-venue, or buy-side or sell-side.

-ISDA has restructured its Market Infrastructure & Technology (MIT) working groups and broadened engagement with FinTechs and RegTechs to explore opportunities to leverage advances in technology.
-ISDA’s landmark whitepaper, The Future of Derivatives Processing and Market Infrastructure, lays out a roadmap for change, starting with further standardization in documentation, data and processes.
+ISDA’s Market Infrastructure & Technology (MIT) working groups provide an ideal community for engagement with market infrastructure and solution providers, including FinTechs and RegTechs, looking to explore opportunities to leverage advances in technology and deliver solutions to key industry challenges.
+ISDA’s landmark whitepaper, The Future of Derivatives Processing and Market Infrastructure published in September 2016, set out a roadmap for change, starting with further standardization in documentation, data and processes.

-ISDA’s MIT group is working on all of these issues, with a special focus on solutions for collateral management.
+Since that time, ISDA’s MIT group has continued to work on all of these issues, with particular focus on solutions for collateral management, supporting industry compliance with regulatory reporting and development of the Common Domain Model (CDM) across all asset classes.
 Achieving greater efficiency and automation of trade processes across the lifecycle is a critical focus for ISDA’s members, and will be a major ongoing initiative for the Association.

 Access to netting, collateral, clearing and e-contract opinions